bbobohang/DCA-VOO/README.md

 and USD 1 for RSP.

 RSP: An buy order will be done at the open of 8th of every month.
 In a case that 8th is not a trading day, the capital of USD 300 will be accumulated and brought over to the next trading 8th month.
+Lumpsum: An buy order will be done at the last trading day of the year with the full amount of capital.